 It was, at first.
 But it’s just a house filled with things.

-This experience has given us the amazing gift of realizing what’s really important: time with our girls.
+This experience has given us the amazing gift of realizing what’s really important: time with our kids.

 So far, we haven’t had anything broken.
 But we break a plate or a cup once every couple months ourselves, so we’re not too worried about replacing a broken dish if that were to happen.
 The guests leave a security deposit that will cover small issues like that.